-He is Reader in Music and MMus Programme Director at the University of Surrey, Professor of Jazz Guitar at the Royal College of Music, previously Head of Music Technology at the Royal Academy of Music (2000-9), a graduate of the Berklee College of Music, and Deputy Director of the International Guitar Research Centre.
+He is Associate Professor in Music and MMus Programme Director at the University of Surrey, Professor of Jazz Guitar at the Royal College of Music, previously Head of Music Technology at the Royal Academy of Music (2000-9), a graduate of the Berklee College of Music, and Deputy Director of the International Guitar Research Centre.
 Milton has given keynote lectures and public presentations at the Royal Academy of Music, British Library, British Psychological Society, Royal Physiological Society, Royal Society of Medicine, Royal Musical Association, Smithsonian Institute, European Sleep Research Society, British Sleep Society,Cheltenham, Winchester and Manchester Science Festivals, and TEDx.

 Milton’s compositions – which include data-driven, modernist, jazz, electronic, pop/rock, traditional, mixed media and global music forms – have been broadcast to an audience of millions on BBC Radio 3, BBC Radio 4, DiMartedi, and BBC Scotland; exhibited internationally including at The Design Museum, Frank Mohr Institute, Rubin Museum of Art, Science Museum and NECSS (New York); and featured in New Scientist, Times Higher Education Supplement, Nature Immunology, DeMartini BBC Radio 4 Inside Science, BBC Radio 4 Midweek, The Metro, and The Guardian.